-However, one huge benefit of the IHG® Rewards Club Premier Credit Card is that it offers a fourth night free on award redemptions, so you can book four nights and only pay for three.
-So if you are staying somewhere for four nights, think of it as a further 25% discount.
+However, one huge benefit of the card is that it offers a fourth night free on award redemptions, so you can book four nights and only pay for three.
+If you are staying somewhere for four nights, think of it as a further 25% discount.

-IHG Rewards Club points purchases are processed by points.com, meaning they don’t count as a hotel purchase for the purposes of credit card spend.
-However, anecdotally points.com purchases earn 3x points on the Ink Business Preferred℠ Credit Card, so that would be the card I recommend for these purchases.
+IHG Rewards points purchases are processed by points.com, meaning they don’t count as a hotel purchase for the purposes of credit card spending.

 See this post for more on which credit cards are best for buying points.

-Over the years IHG Rewards Club has devalued their redemption rates quite a few times, though for people buying points, it hasn’t necessarily been bad news.
-IHG has lowered the cost to purchase points, they’ve increased the number of points you can buy, and the IHG® Rewards Club Premier Credit Card has a great fourth night free benefit.
+Over the years IHG Rewards has devalued its redemption rates quite a few times, though for people buying points, it hasn’t necessarily been bad news.
+IHG has lowered the cost to purchase points, with many promotions the cap has been increased on how many points you can buy, and the IHG® Rewards Club Premier Credit Card and IHG® Rewards Club Traveler Credit Card (review) both offer a great fourth night free benefit.

-IHG’s most expensive hotels go for 70,000 points per night, so if you had the IHG® Rewards Club Premier Credit Card, you could get four nights at that rate.
-That’s like paying just under $300 per night including taxes and fees at some of IHG’s best properties.
+Many premium IHG hotels retail for somewhere around 70,000 points per night, so if you had the IHG Premier Card, you could get four nights at that rate.
+That’s like paying ~$263 per night including taxes and fees at some of IHG’s best properties.

 This represents significant savings over what many of these hotels usually charge.

-I wouldn’t speculatively buy points at this rate, but there’s value to be had under the right circumstances.
-Sometimes this can be a deal on IHG’s highest end hotels, and other times there’s value to be had with their mid-range properties as well.
+I wouldn’t speculatively buy points, but there’s value to be had under the right circumstances.
+Sometimes this can be a deal on IHG’s highest-end hotels, and other times there’s value to be had with mid-range properties as well.

-That’s especially true in conjunction with the IHG® Rewards Club Premier Credit Card, which can get you a fourth night for free on award redemptions.
+You can get even more value out of buying IHG points in conjunction with the IHG Card, which can get you a fourth night for free on award redemptions.